The Dalai Lama Gets Married

 I am so pleased to announce that I have finally met the One.
 For years you have been telling me that the highest form of human love is the love one feels for a spouse and one’s own children.
 But I was blinded by the cult of universal love.
 Generation after generation of my teachers taught that to love all equally is where enlightenment is at.
 I have to admit, I bought into it.
 I even convinced myself that you are all equally loveable and valuable.

 Although I feel a bit embarrassed, I don’t blame myself.
 I have been indoctrinated into this cult of universal love and compassion since I was a very small child.
 It’s all I heard about: Love everyone.
 Serve everyone.
 Blah.
 Blah.
 Blah.
 I was never given a chance to get out of that bubble of all of reality and date!

 But now I have seen the lights glowing in the windows of my new single-family ranch house.
 It’s at the end of a cul-de-sac, and there is easy parking.
-I invite everyone I like (and I’ll be drawing up an exclusive list soon), to come visit us, especially when we begin having children.
-Yes, you have to come visit me now.
-I have realized that traveling around visiting you all is just distracting me from my new family.
+I invite everyone I like (and I’ll be drawing up an exclusive list soon), to come visit us when we begin having children.

 Since I am, after all, HHDL, our family story will go viral.
 I am really so humbled by all of your interest in my family.
 Modestly humbled.
 And grateful for all the attention you are and will be showering on us.